BeachCodersAcademy/CodeWave/assignments/html.md

 Going through a course above will greatly help you finish the assignment and have a better grasp of the material.

-1. Create a new project (folder) inside your 'GitHub' folder and call it 'your name' (i.e. I would call it 'christoph')
+1. Create a new project (folder) inside your 'BeachCoders' folder and call it 'your name' (i.e. I would call it 'christoph')
 2. Inside this folder create a me.html file, a folder for images, and a folder for other html pages.
 3. In your me.html file create a super simple webpage containing information about yourself.
 Your me.html page must have:
     * an image